 Ph: 07 3001 8001

 As part of your employment, you are provided with a Microsoft Exchange Online account to manage your business email, calendar, contacts and tasks.
 This account is provided for the duration of your employment at JCU.
+More information is available on the Office 365: Email, OneDrive and Office page.

 You can use the calendar to arrange meetings.
 When used with other staff members’ calendars, meeting times can be arranged efficiently by finding common free times with all attendees.
 For more information on using email and calendar, see Staff Email @ JCU.